 - Royal jelly is the queen honeybee’s food.
 It is made of a mixture of secretions from the worker bees’ salivary glands.
 Its potent antioxidant properties made it popular as a health supplement as well as an ingredient for skincare products.

 - Bee bread is also known as honeycomb pollen.
 The by-product is made from pollen mixed with honeybees’ digestive fluids and nectar.
 Bee bread is used as a health supplement against digestive issues, anemia, insomnia, cholesterol, hepatitis, memory issues, and stress.

 Honeybees pollinate plants and are important for humans and all other life on planet earth.
 The facts about honey show that it has many health benefits.
 Not only do we consume honey in its raw form, but we also have many products made from honey, whether as a main or essential ingredient.
 All of these products make use of honey’s various properties.

-Here is a Summary of the 13 Products That Are Made From Honey:
+Summary Of The 13 Products That Are Made From Honey

 The Featured Image

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.